davidgomes/platformio-cursor-ide/README.md

-# PlatformIO IDE for VSCode
+# PlatformIO IDE for Cursor

 [PlatformIO](https://platformio.org): Your Gateway to Embedded Software Development Excellence.